sfcousin/sfcousin.github.io/_pages/about.md

 ---
 permalink: /
-title: "Academic Pages is a ready-to-fork GitHub Pages template for academic personal websites"
+title: "Why did I do a personal page?"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Welcomeeeeeeeeee to this scientific webpage, built using the [Academic Pages template](https://github.com/academicpages/academicpages.github.io) and hosted via [GitHub pages](https://pages.github.com).
+Welcome to my scientific webpage, built using the [Academic Pages template](https://github.com/academicpages/academicpages.github.io) and hosted via [GitHub pages](https://pages.github.com).
-GitHub Pages is a free and accessible platform that facilitates the dissemination of scientific knowledge—an increasingly essential aspect of modern research.
+Creating a space where I can share code, papers, and research—away from the pressure that sometimes accompanies publishing—was important to me.
+Here I also post notes on science and politics in general.
+I believe a scientist should devote time to reading and sharing, and I hope you’ll find some interesting material here.

-We also wish to acknowledge the invaluable contributions of the open-source community.
-This site builds upon the excellent Minimal Mistakes Jekyll theme by Michael Rose, which was extended to better suit academic needs.
-The template supports a wide range of content types relevant to researchers, including publications, presentations, teaching materials, portfolios, blog posts, and an automatically generated CV.
+I’m also a strong advocate of open‑science policies and will strive to upload code, courses, and articles as frequently as possible.

-A data-driven personal website
+Rest of the info
 ======
 Like many other Jekyll-based GitHub Pages templates, Academic Pages makes you separate the website's content from its form.
 The content & metadata of your website are in structured Markdown files, while various other files constitute the theme, specifying how to transform that content & metadata into HTML pages.
 You keep these various Markdown (.md), YAML (.yml), HTML, and CSS files in a public GitHub repository.
 Each time you commit and push an update to the repository, the [GitHub pages](https://pages.github.com/) service creates static HTML pages based on these files, which are hosted on GitHub's servers free of charge.